smartpcr/reliablestore/docs/persistence-providers.md

 ### Important Performance Considerations

 ⚠️ **ClusterRegistry Limitations**:
-- Registry values have a practical limit of ~64KB for good performance
-- Performance degrades exponentially with larger values
+- Performance degrades exponentially with payload size (80x slower at 16KB, 100x slower at 5MB)
-- 1MB values can take 1-5 seconds to write (1000x slower than FileSystem)
+- Massive memory overhead for large payloads (25GB for 5MB payload)
+- Cannot handle large datasets due to registry constraints
+- Only suitable for tiny payloads (<1KB) where it performs well
-- Not suitable for storing large documents, images, or binary data
+- Not recommended for any data over 16KB

+✅ **ClusterRegistry Strengths**:
+- Fast for very small payloads (<1KB)
+- Automatic high availability with Windows Failover Clustering
-- Best used for configuration, metadata, and service discovery only
+- Good for small configuration values and feature flags
+- Distributed locking for cluster-wide consistency

 ### Use Case Recommendations